aaadesh/Multi-Model-AI-Assistant/README.md

 It also maintains the context history (it remembers the previous messages in a chat).
 This allows getting intelligent answers based on the flow of the conversation.

 There is a snapshot of sample output.
-If you want to try it out, you can messaage me.
+If you want to try it out, you can message me.